TAKE ACTION NOW

 We speak of it as an experience.

-It is more than our music or our dancing; it is the way our bread smells.
+It is more than just our music or our dance; it is the way our bread smells.
+And more: it is that the music smells like our bread.

 Hamezi